Cyclic amalgams, HNN extensions, and Garside one-relator groups: Pietrowski groups

 \section{Pietrowski groups}

-Using the solution of~Pietrowski for the isomorphism problem for one-relator groups with non-trivial centre~\cite{pietrowski}, we finally state that a \remMP{non-cyclic} one-relator group is Garside if and only if its centre is non-trivial.
+Using the solution of~Pietrowski for the isomorphism problem for one-relator groups with nontrivial centre~\cite{pietrowski}, we finally state that a non-cyclic one-relator group is Garside if and only if its centre is nontrivial.